 - Was he going to warn her that the playset was not safe?

-- Was he going to be cordial, or was he going to scold her for allegedly trespassing?
+- Would he be cordial, or would he scold her for allegedly trespassing?

 You would think that any grandma in that setting would first turn to such thoughts.
-Considering the stranger to have such a sinister intent would not be her first thought.
-But suddenly, the situation turned to a nightmare as the stranger made his move toward the child, and before grandma could even react, she watched this horrible man throw her grandchild off the playset down to the ground 6 or 7 feet below.
+Considering the stranger’s sinister intent would not be her first thought.
+But suddenly, the situation turned into a nightmare as the stranger moved toward the child, and before grandma could even react, she watched this horrible man throw her grandchild off the playset down to the ground 6 or 7 feet below.
 She said she felt fear and deep grief at the same moment.

 Grandma was clearly more traumatized than the child.
 She wanted, needed, and deserved to hold the business entrusted with containing this sick man accountable for its omissions.
 One might ask how such a business could be allowed to operate right next to a grade school playground.
 That’s a question for another time.

 The question at hand is, “Can grandma recover damages for her emotional pain and suffering even though she was not herself assaulted?”

 In Indiana, the basic rule for answering that question stems from what is known as the “contact rule.”
 Some contact with the party is generally required before the door is opened for emotional damages.
 However, there are exceptions.

 There are two types of actions for emotional distress.

 - Intentional infliction of emotional distress